RenYang-home/Natural-Scene-Memorability/README.md

 The aim of predicting memorability is to rank the image memorability as correctly as possible.
 Therefore, the absolute scores (e.g., 0.61) themselves are not meaningful , and only the rank matters, e.g., the image with score = 0.61 is more memorable than that with score = 0.40.

+## LNSIM dataset

+The proposed LNSIM dataset is avaible at https://github.com/JiaxinLu-home/Natural-Scene-Memorability-Dataset

 ## Contact

 If you find any bug of our codes or have any question, please do not hesitate to contact: